Salem witch trials: Accusations

-The trials were started after people had been accused of witchcraft, primarily by teenage girls such as Elizabeth Hubbard, 17, as well as some who were younger.
-Dorothy Good was four or five years old when she was accused of witchcraft.
+The trials began after a few local women in Salem Village were accused of witchcraft by four young girls, Betty Parris (9), Abigail Williams (11), Ann Putnam Jr. (12), and Elizabeth Hubbard (17).
+The accusations centered around the concept of "affliction", and the women accused of having caused physical and mental harm to the girls through witchcraft.

 Recorded witchcraft executions in New England

 The earliest recorded witchcraft execution was that of Alse Young in 1647 in Hartford, Connecticut, the start of the Connecticut Witch Trials which lasted until 1663.
 Historian Clarence F. Jewett included a list of other people executed in New England in his 1881 book.